yungyuc/sciwork20/content/pages/index.rst

 Science, code, and open source
 ==============================

+Update (2/3): Because of the novel coronavirus (2019-nCoV), our venue NCTU will delay the classes to 3/2, and we will follow.
+We are working on the new date (the original date was 22nd February, 2020), and will udpate when it is set.
+If the new time doesn't work for you, we will arrange refund.
+Sorry for the potential inconvenience.

 Update (1/8): Sciwork is open for registration: https://sciwork.kktix.cc/events/sciwork2020

 Sciwork is a conference for researchers and engineers to share and discuss computer code for scientific, numerical, and engineering work.
-It will be held in Hsinchu on 22nd February 2020.
+It will be held in Hsinchu (we are rescheduling due to the novel coronavirus).
 We believe in the power of openness, and we will use open source as a means to advance software development for computational sciences.

 Computational sciences are critically important as information technology has blended in every aspect of human activities.
 Proficiently speaking programming